The Best Ergonomic Mice for Small Hands

 The Perixx Perimice-719 is purpose-built for users who find standard vertical mice too chunky.
 At a mere 4.1 inches long and weighing just 71 grams, it is one of the lightest and smallest vertical mice we evaluated.
 It features a gentler slope than the Evoluent, making it an easier transition for first-time vertical mouse users.
 The optical sensor tracks well on most standard desk mats, offering adjustable DPI settings of 800, 1200, and 1600.
 It runs on a single AA battery and includes a physical on/off switch to preserve battery life during transit.

 The ultra-lightweight design feels slightly hollow, and the plastic finish lacks a premium touch.
 The scroll wheel is basic and lacks a free-spin feature.
-However, the sizing is absolutely perfect for hands under 6.5 inches.
+However, the sizing is absolutely ideal for hands under 6.5 inches.
 Your fingers will drape naturally over the main buttons without any backward curling.
 It is an excellent, highly affordable option for users with distinctly small hands who need a true vertical stance.

 7. Logitech MX Anywhere 3S